School hiring in autumn 2025

-Figure 1: Weekly teacher recruitment advert counts among secondary schools in England
+Figure 1: Teacher recruitment adverts among secondary schools in England

 Sources: Secondary school, sixth-form college and FE college websites; SchoolDash Insights; SchoolDash analysis.

-Figure 2: Teacher recruitment adverts among secondary schools in England
+Figure 2: Technician recruitment among secondary schools in England

 Sources: Secondary school, sixth-form college and FE college websites; SchoolDash Insights; SchoolDash analysis.